robinmackaij/robotframework-poetry-demo/docs/README.md

 The `packages`, like `version`, may not be used but it is required and it's a good idea to think of a proper (folder) structure for your repo even if you don't distribute it.
 In this example, the `src` (short for source) folder holds the `RobotFrameworkResources` package to be included in the distribution.
 But even if you don't need to distribute your project, it's a good idea to have a folder at the root of the repo that makes it clear where the main content of your repo can be found to separate that from supporting files such as configuration files (e.g. `pyproject.toml` and `poetry.lock`) and documentation (e.g. `README.md`).

+> Note that this repo does not use a `src` folder but instead demonstrates three different ways of how you could structure your repo.
+> The `flat` structure is the most basic, while `nested` and `split` are increasingly complex.
+> Refer to the `pyproject.toml` of the repo to see how to include these different ways of organizing the project into a distribution.

 The `include` is not part of a minimum `pyproject.toml` configuration but I've included it here since we'll need to define it if we want to make a Robot Framework Resource distribution.
 By default only Python files (e.g. `.py` and related extensions) are included when building a distribution.